adobe-commerce/aco-sample-catalog-data-ingestion/README.md

 ### Start the Data Ingestion

-Run the following command to use the [Adobe Commerce Optimizer SDK](https://github.com/adobe-commerce/aco-ts-sdk) to ingest the Carvelo sample data found in the `data` directory.
+Run the following command to use the [Commerce Optimizer SDK](https://github.com/adobe-commerce/aco-ts-sdk) to ingest the Carvelo sample data found in the `data` directory.

  ```shell
  node index.js